fortinmike/Regexer/README.md

 	BOOL match = [@"Hello World!" rx_matchesPattern:@"[a-zA-Z ]+?!"];

 If you would rather extract strings than perform a boolean check for matches, you can do that too.
 When searching for matches using Regexer, you will obtain zero or more `RXMatch` instances.
 Each `RXMatch` represents a single occurrence of the given pattern.
-An `RXMatch` exposes its text, range and an array of `RXCapture`s (which is also accessible through indexed subscripting).
+An `RXMatch` exposes its text, range and an array of `RXCapture`s (which are also accessible through indexed subscripting, i.e. square brackets syntax).
 The first capture in the array is the whole matched pattern ($0) and the following captures correspond to the pattern's capturing groups ($1, $2, ...).
 Each capture exposes the captured text and its range in the original string.

 ## Usage

 #### Checking for Matches

+If you simply want to know whether a given string matches a pattern, you can do it like so:

 	BOOL match = [@"Hello World!" rx_matchesPattern:@"[a-zA-Z ]+?!"];
 	BOOL match = [@"Hello World!" rx_matchesPattern:@"[a-z ]+?!" options:NSRegularExpressionCaseInsensitive];

 #### Extracting Text

 The following pattern matches words and captures the first letter of each word using a capturing group, in addition to capturing the whole string matched by the pattern ($0).
+Using indexed subscripting (the square brackets operator), you can quickly extract any required info:

 	NSArray *matches = [@"To seek the Holy Grail." rx_matchesWithPattern:@"\\b([a-zA-Z])([a-zA-Z]+?)\\b"];